 If multiple tests are on the active screen and this box is checked, the resulting data when the Data View is updated will combine each subject into one column each.
 For example, if the Tests tab contains four different math tests, once updated with this box checked, those four tests will be summarized together to combine the results.
 If multiple subjects are in the view, each subject's tests will be summarized into a single column of data per subject.

-The Columns tab (below) contains data fields in folders, each of which can be selected and dragged to and from the active part of the window.
-At the bottom-right of the Columns tab there is a checkbox to Include Students Who Were Not Scored.
+Step 3: Select columns tab, then add the data fields desired for the data view.
+At the bottom-right of the columns tab there is a checkbox to Include Students Who Were Not Scored.
 This button will include students who have test entries created in the data that have yet to be scanned or submitted.

 Filtering is also available on the Columns tab.
 Select the field that needs a filter, select the Add Filter button, and then set the criteria on the logic statement that applies to the particular field.
 Filtering can be done on multiple fields, and also multiple filters can be added to a single field by selecting the Add Filter button more than once.

-The teacher can save any custom Data View.
-To save a View, select the blue save icon at the top-left of the Data View and then select Ok.
+Step 5: Save the custom data view by selecting the blue save icon at the top-left of the Data View and then select OK.

 After a custom Data View has been saved, that View can be found under My Saved Views on the Analyze Tab.
 Any custom Data View can be edited to change the name or contents of the View.
 Once a View has been saved, it also can be edited and saved as a new View, which will allow the original to not be changed.